roydegeest/rakwireless-docs/docs/en-us/deployment-guide/amazon-web-service/README.md

 8. Press “**Load**” in order to select the key files generated by AWS (make sure to select **All Files (_._)** from the drop down menu as by default only **.ppk** files are shown

 9. After successfully loading the keys, you can save them in **.ppk** with the “**Save private key**” button.
 Use the same name as the original **.pem** file.
 The **ppk** extension will be added automatically.
 PuTTYgen displays a warning about saving the keys without a passphrase.
-Ignore it an choose **Yes.**
+Ignore it an choose **Yes**.

 :::tip 📝 NOTE
  A passphrase on a private key is an extra layer of protection.
 Even if your private key is discovered, it cannot be used without the passphrase.
 The downside to using a passphrase is that it makes automation harder because human intervention is needed to log on to an instance, or to copy files to an instance.
 :::

 <rk-img
-  src="/assets/images/deployment-guide/amazon-web-service/puttygen-public-key.jpg"
+  src="/assets/images/deployment-guide/amazon-web-service/10.puttygen-public-key.png"
   width="75%"
   figure-number="10"
   caption="PuTTYgen Saving the public key"
 />

 10. As your Private Key is now in the correct format, now you can create an SSH session with PuTTY.
-Open the client and select SSH
+Open the client and select SSH.

 <rk-img
-  src="/assets/images/deployment-guide/amazon-web-service/putty-main.png"
+  src="/assets/images/deployment-guide/amazon-web-service/11.putty-main.png"
   width="75%"
   figure-number="11"
   caption="PuTTY main window"
 />

 11. You need the correct **Host Name**.
 Take note of the Host Name syntax provided below together with an example for a better understanding:

 ```
 user_name@public_dns_name